-Board of Directors: 2018-2019 Membership Year
+Board of Directors: 2019-2020 Membership Year

-President: Julia Cook
+Immediate Past President: Julia Cook

 Julia Cook is a Partner in the litigation section of Schlanger, Silver, Barg & Paine, L.L.P. (“SSBP”) and serves on the firm’s administrative committee.
 Ms. Cook has represented plaintiffs and defendants in commercial litigation matters in state and federal court for over thirty years.
 Her practice includes contract, partnership, construction, real estate, banking, employment, and other business litigation, as well as representation of creditors in bankruptcy court.
 She is licensed to practice in Texas as well as before the Southern, Northern, Eastern, and Western Districts of Texas, the Fifth Circuit Court of Appeals, and the U.S. Supreme Court.
 Ms. Cook began her legal career in 1982 as in-house counsel at Exxon Company, U.S.A. and moved to SSBP in 1986.

 Ms. Cook is a Sustaining Fellow of the Texas Bar Foundation.
 She has served on the Board of Trustees of the AWA Foundation as both Trustee and Treasurer (2015-2018).
 She previously served as Treasurer (2014-2015), Vice President of Membership (2015-2016), and President-Elect (2017-2018) of the AWA.
 She served as a member of the 2010 and 2012 AWA Judicial Screening Committee and as Chair of the AWA 2014 Judicial Screening Committee.